elhouso/CivSolara/docs/constitution/index.md

 4. The King is the Commander-in-Chief of the military.
     1. The King reserves the right to appoint and remove people from the military.
     2. The King may perform military actions outside of war, including pearl-on-sight orders, which can be overturned by the Senate.
+5. The King serves as the primary representative of the Imperial Federation and its interests on the international stage.
-5. The King of the Imperial Federation will oversee federal elections in the Imperial Federation with the oversight of a random body of citizens not standing for election known as the ‘Electoral Commission’.
+6. The King of the Imperial Federation will oversee federal elections in the Imperial Federation with the oversight of a random body of citizens not standing for election known as the ‘Electoral Commission’.
     3. Prior to announcing the outcome of a Federal Election where a sitting Chancellor has lost, The King of the Imperial Federation reserves the right to remove the former Chancellor’s permissions on discord and federal groups for the stability of the Federation before he publicly declares the result.
-6. The King of the Imperial Federation reserves the right to suspend the Government of the Imperial Federation with the support of at least 2 of the following three bodies:
+7. The King of the Imperial Federation reserves the right to suspend the Government of the Imperial Federation with the support of at least 2 of the following three bodies:
     4. The Senate, by the expression of the will of more than 50% of the Senators
     5. The government, by expression of the will of the Chancellor
     6. The Judiciary, by expression of the consent of 2 out of 3 judges.
-7. The King’s primary residence shall be located in the Capital District.
+8. The King’s primary residence shall be located in the Capital District.
-8. Any changes to the constitution of the Imperial Federation must be approved by The King of the Imperial Federation.
+9. Any changes to the constitution of the Imperial Federation must be approved by The King of the Imperial Federation.
-9. The King of the Imperial Federation may give up the crown to any person they see fit.
+10. The King of the Imperial Federation may give up the crown to any person they see fit.

 ---